 - Pasca: A special kind of pastry with a sweet cheese filling and sometimes raisins – perfect for dessert.

 - Red wine.
-There’s nothing which accompanies lamb stake better than a chilled glass of red wine, especially if it’s produced locally by villagers or by one of the iconic wineries in Romania.
+There’s nothing that accompanies lamb stake better than a chilled glass of red wine, especially if it’s produced locally by villagers or by one of the iconic wineries in Romania.

 Where to Find It